Robert Craufurd

-Major-General Robert Craufurd (5 May 1764 – 23 January 1812) was a British soldier.
-Craufurd was born at Newark, Ayrshire, the third son of Sir Alexander Craufurd, 1st Baronet (see Craufurd Baronets), and the younger brother of Sir Charles Craufurd.
-After a military career which took him from India to the Netherlands, in 1810 in the Napoleonic Peninsular War he was given command of the Light Division, composed of the elite foot soldiers in the army at the time, under the Duke of Wellington.
+Major General Robert Craufurd (5 May 1764 – 23 January 1812) was a British Army officer.
+After a military career which took him from India to the Netherlands, in 1810 in the Peninsular War he was given command of the Light Division, composed of the elite foot soldiers in the army at the time, under the Duke of Wellington.
 Craufurd was a strict disciplinarian and somewhat prone to violent mood swings which earned him the nickname "Black Bob".
 He was mortally wounded storming the lesser breach in the Siege of Ciudad Rodrigo on 19 January 1812 and died four days later.

 Early life

-Like Sir John Moore, the Craufurd family originated from Ayrshire.
-Alexander Craufurd lived at Newark Castle, and Thirdpart, Ayrshire.
-They were the cadet line of the Craufurds of Auchenames represented the old line of the Craufurds of Loudoun.
-The castle was sold by Alexander's grandfather, who was a friend of the Duke of Buccleuch, and then went to live in England in Essex.
-He was created a baronet in 1781.
-His eldest son became Sir James, the second baronet.
-Robert's sibling and second brother, Charles was also a British Army soldier.
+Robert Craufurd was born in Chigwell, Essex, probably at Luxborough House, rather than in Ayrshire as is sometimes suggested.
+He grew up partly in Richmond at the family home, The Vineyard.
+He was the third son of Alexander Craufurd, who would later become 1st Baronet Craufurd of Kilbirnie.
+Following his older brothers, Robert attended Harrow School from 1776 to 1779.

+His father, Alexander, owned several London properties, including one in Berkeley Square, and was created a baronet in 1781, likely through his social connections at court.
+Despite the family’s Scottish roots, Alexander had already sold the family estate at Newark Castle in Ayrshire before Robert’s birth, contributing to later confusion about their origins.

+Robert's older brother, Sir Charles Craufurd, was also a British Army soldier.

 Career

-Military prodigy
+Early service

-Craufurd entered the army aged fifteen.
-He enlisted as an Ensign with the 25th Foot in 1779, serving four years as a subaltern.
-By aged nineteen he was already a company commander.
-He spent some time at Berlin in 1782, studying the tactics of the army of Frederick the Great and translated into English the official Prussian treatise on the Art of War.
-Together with his brother Charles, he attended King Frederick the Great's Review of the troops at Potsdam by personal invitation.
+Craufurd entered the Army at the age of 15.
+He enlisted as an ensign with the 25th Foot in 1779, serving four years as a subaltern.
+By 19, he was already a company commander.
+He spent some time at Berlin in 1782, studying the tactics of the army of King Frederick the Great and translated into English the official Prussian treatise on the Art of War.
+Together with his brother Charles, he attended Frederick the Great's review of the troops at Potsdam by personal invitation.

-As captain in the 75th Regiment from 1787, he first saw active service against Tippoo Sahib in 1790–92, while serving under Lord Cornwallis.
-His distinguished service was praised earning seniority in Captaincies among the purchased commissions.
+As captain in the 75th Regiment from 1787, he first saw active service against Tippoo Sahib in India in 1790–1792, while serving under Lord Cornwallis.
+His distinguished service was praised earning seniority in captaincies among the purchased commissions.
 Robert returned to England on leave to help his brother, Colonel Charles.
-His knowledge of German, a rare accomplishment in the British Army at the end of the eighteenth century, caused him to the given the post of military attaché at Coburg's headquarters of the Austrian army in 1794 to 1796.
+His knowledge of German, a rare accomplishment in the British Army at the end of the eighteenth century, caused him to the given the post of military attaché at Coburg's headquarters of the Austrian army from 1794 to 1796.

-In 1798 Craufurd was sent as Deputy Assistant Adjutant General on General Lake's staff to quash the Irish rebellion against General Humbert.
-His abilities were recognised by Generals Cornwallis and Lake who reported well of his performance to the War Office.
+In 1798, Craufurd was sent as Deputy Assistant Adjutant General on General Lake's staff to quash the Irish rebellion against General Humbert.
+His abilities were recognised by Generals Cornwallis and Lake, who reported well of his performance to the War Office.
 A year later, due to his German language skills, he was British commissioner on Suvorov's staff when Russia invaded Switzerland.
-At the end of 1799, Craufurd was on the staff in the Helder Expedition led by the Duke of York.
+At the end of 1799, Craufurd was on the staff in the Helder Expedition, led by the Duke of York.